hari-narasimhan/nodejs_10_hours/project/README.md

 });
 ```

-One more exercise you can do is to add sign-up and login links to the header when the user is not logged in.
+We do not have Login and Sign-up links as anexercise you can add sign-up and login links to the header.
+The links must be displayed only when the user is not logged in.